 The Haversine function is used to calculate the distance between each of the surrounding pixels ( $p_n$ ) and the central pixel ( $c$ ) (equations 5.13 - 5.15).
-Please note that this definition uses constants a, c and d which are not consistent with the ones defined above (this is a self-contained derivation).
+Please note that this definition uses constants a, c and d which are different from the ones defined above (this is a self-contained derivation).